 A Cosmic Meeting

-The latest Deepscape I attempted was a cosmic triangle created by our Moon, the planet Venus, and the star cluster Pleiades (also known as the Seven Sisters).
+The latest Deepscape I attempted was a cosmic triangle.
+It was created by our Moon, the planet Venus, and the star cluster Pleiades (also known as the Seven Sisters).

 Back in January 2020, I was exploring Stellarium for potential Deepscapes for the upcoming year.
-I had a couple of potentials jotted down, and as I progressed to the end of March, I found this opportunity to photograph the Pleiades, Moon, and Venus.
-It’s not often you can capture the conjunction of two space objects with a telephoto lens and the landscape, so the likelihood of finding a date when you could photograph the conjunction of three space objects with the landscape was minuscule.
+I had a couple of potentials jotted down.
+As time progressed to the end of March, I found this opportunity to photograph the Pleiades, Moon, and Venus.
+It’s not often you can capture the conjunction of two space objects with a telephoto lens and the landscape.
+The likelihood of finding another date when you could photograph the conjunction of three space objects with the landscape was minuscule.
 I quickly jotted March 28th down and worked on finding a foreground that would work.

 Best Laid Plans

 I never got there.
 Life got busy, and I couldn’t justify the 3 hours of driving to go scouting.
 As March 28th drew near and the weather forecast turned in my favour with promises of clear skies, I felt unprepared.
 I thought long and hard of a location that would be better suited, but couldn’t.
 So on the night of the 28th, I headed to this location, sight unseen.
 Thankfully, because of tools like PlanIt, I was able to get myself into the right position to photograph this.